-Asset-related decisions have improved council-wide, as Confirm has made the council's infrastructure more responsive to the needs of constituents.
+The brightly software has made the government more responsive to the needs of constituents.
 Anytime a complaint comes in, it is immediately clear which team has responsibility for the assets in question.
-Confirm has also improved the efficiency of the Place Management team in prioritising, scheduling and completing needed repairs and maintenance work for all types of assets.
+It has also improved prioritization, scheduling and completing needed repairs and maintenance work for all types of assets.

-"The automation of our processes, directly drawing on our comprehensive asset data, is helping us get our response to enquiries right the first time," Barwell says.
+"The automation of our processes, directly drawing on our comprehensive asset data, is helping us get our response to inquiries right the first time," Barwell says.
 "For example, street lighting electricians can show up quickly to the site of a work order with the correct stock on hand."

-For the asset categories that were added recently, Confirm has reduced repair backlogs by 90 percent and improved performance such that 95 percent of repairs are meeting or exceeding performance targets.
+For the asset categories that were added recently, to the system has reduced repair backlogs by 90 percent and improved performance such that 95 percent of repairs are meeting or exceeding performance targets.
 Resident complaints are down as a result, and the city is also seeing an improvement in waste management metrics, with a reduction in missed-collection complaints down by more than 30 percent from 2017-18 to 2018-19.